Skip to main content

 + turn_total_ms (stamped by runtime)

-For text runs, LangSmith captures the LangGraph execution trace, including the top-level run plus child spans for graph nodes and subgraphs.
-In OpenCouch, LangSmith is the primary external surface for:
+For text runs, Opik captures the runtime execution trace, including the top-level run plus child spans for runtime stages and SDK calls.
+In OpenCouch, Opik is the primary external surface for:

 • filtering runs by thread and runtime metadata